jvillegasd/Lab2DataSctructure/README.md

 You have to create a interative menu with this options:

 1. Query:
-  1. Calculate deposit amount realize in 2 given.
+  * Calculate deposit amount realize in 2 dates given.
-  2. Calculate extracted money until current date.
+  * Calculate extracted money until current date.
-  3. Calculate the balance of a given account.
+  * Calculate the balance of a given account.
 2. Account cancelation: Eliminate the corresponding node of the account,for that, the balance must equals zero.
 3. Account creation: Create a new node with necessary information and insert in the corresponding place (double linked list must be organized, don't create a auxiliar data structure for organize this, you can choose the order of organitation: upward or falling).
 The minimun